 If you have thus far missed out on the Feral Conservatives Phenomenon, here’s your chance to get with the program.
 You can download the band’s entire digital discography from Bandcamp for the low low price of just $15.59.
 Don’t be the last one in your class to own this amazing collection!

+Be sure to visit the Feral Conservatives website.
+Friend the band on Facebook, follow them on Twitter, and check out their Tumblr page.
 And BTW: I have no idea why the album cover for Here’s To Almost is so funny.
 Somebody’s gonna have to explain that one to me.